 Stirling engine operating principle

-Robert Stirling (1790-1878) devised an engine using a liquid or gaseous fluid, contained in a closed enclosure, heated by a source of heat outside the enclosure, and subjected to high pressures: the "Stirling engine".
+Robert Stirling (1790-1878) has devised an engine using a liquid or gaseous fluid contained in a closed chamber, heated by an external heat source to the chamber, and subjected to high pressures: the "Stirling engine".

 The Stirling engine is a heat engine converting thermal energy into mechanical energy and which theoretically operates on the Stirling thermodynamic cycle.

-The motor has a "hot spot" and a "cold spot".
-A gas flows between these two points and thus undergoes alternating compression and expansion.
-This gas pulsation is used to drive a piston which allows the mechanical energy to be recovered.
-The theoretical transformations of the Stirling cycle impose discontinuous movements of the displacer and the engine piston.
+The engine has a "hot spot" and a "cold spot".
+A gas flows between these two points and so alternately undergoes compression and expansion.
+This pulsation of the gas is used to drive a piston that recovers mechanical energy.
+The theoretical Stirling cycle transformations impose discontinuous movements of the displacer piston and engine.